-If you are a foreign-born person who has married a U.S. citizen, and you are currently staying or living in the U.S., your marriage may qualify you for a green card (U.S. lawful permanent residence), and to apply for it through a process known as adjustment of status (AOS).
+If you are a foreign-born person who has married a U.S. citizen, and you are currently staying or living in the U.S., your marriage might qualify you for a green card (U.S. lawful permanent residence), and to apply for it through a process known as adjustment of status (AOS).

 First, however, you need to make sure that you are eligible for a marriage-based green card, and eligible to apply for it by adjusting status.
 If so, we'll give you some helpful information on how to prepare your marriage-based application.

-(Contrast this to the situation faced by "preference relatives," who face numerical limits on the green cards given out annually, and therefore waits of many years after their spouse begins the immigration process before they can move forward and apply for the green card based on their "priority date."
+Contrast this to the situation faced by "preference relatives," who face numerical limits on the green cards given out annually, and therefore waits of many years after their spouse begins the immigration process before they can move forward and apply for the green card based on their "priority date."

 At the most basic, being eligible requires that your marriage is legally valid in the place you were married.
 For example, some U.S. states prohibit marriages between people who are minors, or those closely related by blood.

 It also assumes that your marriage is "bona fide," that is, not just a sham to get a U.S. green card.

 Good news if you overstayed a U.S. visa: While people in most visa categories who have done this are not all eligible to adjust status (and must instead apply for their visa through consular processing, in their home country), your marriage to a U.S. citizen basically cancels out the overstay issue, and you can apply to adjust status no matter how long you were out of status.

 Important caution: If you used a visa to come to the U.S. with the intention of applying for a marriage-based green card after getting here, you have committed visa fraud, and may be denied the green card on that basis.
 It's far less likely to be a problem if you weren't yet married when you entered the U.S. and only met your spouse afterward, or decided to get married at least 90 days after your entry.